Three Little Bears

 It occurred to me that maybe all the struggle and regret of never surrounding them with the white spiky posts and idyllic setting was the exact thing that created this uniquely feral and beautiful trio of individuals.

-But it is with that lens, the roots and uproots of their lineage that is reflected back to me on the computer screen, last night, where I now see they are indeed wild and free.
-There is no obligation to me, there is honor to us.
+But it is with that lens, the roots and uproots of their lineage that was reflected back to me on the computer screen, last night, where I now see they are indeed wild and free.
+There is no obligation to me, rather, there is honor to us.
 There is grace given for exposure to storms that lasted far too long.
 There is knowing that being together in spirit takes us back to a place and a language that orchestrates a magical rhythm, like a snowstorm of butterflies.

-On this Thanksgiving Eve, I am picturing us now, three little bears, well, a mama and her grown cubs, in a rare gathering, under the Northern Lights listening to the complex tune of bright colors, when suddenly, I glance over, and see the two of them rolling around in that snow, giggling, finding their way home.
+This holiday season , I am picturing us now, three little bears, well, a mama and her grown cubs, in a rare gathering, under the Northern Lights listening to the complex tune of bright colors, when suddenly, I glance over, and see the two of them rolling around in that snow, giggling, finding their way home.
 I love our untamed trio.
 It is a dedication to the Mother who wraps her world around us, and we know to just inhale and exhale her abundance.